abap2UI5/docs/docs/get_started/about.md

 The abap2UI5 framework does not use any newer ABAP syntax features.
 This makes it also compatible for on-premise and R/3 NetWeaver systems, enabling development in classic ABAP (Tier 3) extensions.
 A downported version is available for systems below ABAP 7.50.

 ##### Architecture
-The abap2UI5 system footprint is kept minimal.
-The base version includes only essential classes and interfaces, and additional functionality can be incorporated by installing optional add-ons.
+The abap2UI5 system footprint is kept as small as possible.
+The base version includes only essential classes and interfaces, and additional functionality can be incorporated by installing optional [addons.](/addons/addons)

 ##### Security
 Since you configure the HTTP handler yourself, you retain complete control over all external communications, ensuring security.